sorbet/sorbet/website/docs/error-reference.md

 type alias, potentially forcing one or more constants to be autoloaded before they would otherwise be required.
-This improves load-time performance in lazily-loaded environments (usually: development environments) and also prevents certain modes of use of Sorbet to introduce load-time cyclic references.
+This improves load-time performance in lazily-loaded environments (usually: development environments) and also prevents certain Sorbet usage patterns from introducing load-time cyclic references.

 ## 5044